De mortuis nil nisi bonum

 Syed Hasan is appearing in the Bicara Satu Suara event in Perak this weekend.

-Mahathir is politicising Daim's death to popularise himself and riding on the old school Malay sentiment.
+Obviously Mahathir is politicising Daim's death to the hilt to popularise himself and ride on the old school Malay sentiment.

 Here we go again.

-The issues raised from Malay Reserve land to general Malay's economic malaise, failure of NEP, and backward hinterland Malay states under PAS, national language to Malay political disunity and losing bargaining power were his 22 years of neglect, greed and endless crises.
+From Malay Reserve land to general Malay's economic malaise; failure of NEP, and backward hinterland Malay states under PAS; national language status to Malay political disunity and loss in political leverage, all were Mahathir's own failures.

-The Daim episode will continue prolong at a time the country is facing strong headwinds and need to move away from this never ending feud of the nation's dinosaurs.
+With him riding on Daim's death, one can expect the Daim episode will continue to prolong at a time the country is facing strong headwinds and need to move away from this never ending feud of the nation's dinosaurs.

 ---------------------------